Come Follow Me 2021, D&C 115-120, Oct. 11-17, Free LDS Primary lesson helps.

 I belong to The Church of Jesus Christ of Latter-day Saints.

 Cut out the strips of paper and Jesus (2nd page).
-Have the children place them in the correct spots, as you talk about what the different symbols represent in the Logo, Then have the child/ren trace with a pen or their fingers the arch way.
+Have the children place them in the correct spots as you discuss what the different symbols represent in the Logo.
+Then, have the children trace the archway with a pen or their fingers.

 (see “Chapter 43: Jesus Christ Names His Church,” Doctrine and Covenants Stories, 164).